JOY19ANYANGO/pizza-restaurants-code-challenge/README.md

 * Run `python3 seed.py` to populate database.

 ## Usage
-The REST API allows  various HTTT methods:
+The REST API allows  various HTTP methods:
    * Retrieve records of all restaurants.
    * Retrieve one restaurant.
    * Delete a restaurant.